Lightning-Universe/lightning-flash/docs/source/reference/image_classification.rst

 Inference
 *********

-The :class:`~flash.vision.ImageClassificatier` is already pre-trained on `ImageNet <http://www.image-net.org/>`_, a dataset of over 14 million images.
+The :class:`~flash.vision.ImageClassifier` is already pre-trained on `ImageNet <http://www.image-net.org/>`_, a dataset of over 14 million images.

-Use the :class:`~flash.text.ImageClassificatier` pretrained model for inference on any string sequence using :func:`~flash.text.TextClassifier.predict`:
+Use the :class:`~flash.vision.ImageClassifier` pretrained model for inference on any string sequence using :func:`~flash.vision.ImageClassifier.predict`:

 .. code-block:: python